KANSAS CITY NURSING HOME ABUSE LAWYER

 • Pushing

-• Misuse of physical restraints, and
+• Misuse of physical restraints

 • Strangling